 Reuse your Christmas cards as tags for next year’s presents.
-If arts and crafts isn’t your thing, just recycling our cards would save enough energy to light up 340 Blackpool illuminations.
+If arts and crafts aren’t your thing, just recycling our cards would save enough energy to light up 340 Blackpool illuminations.

 Where to buy eco-friendly gifts

 The Go Green Movement provides many great alternatives for sustainable and ethical presents.
-The Ethical Superstore sell stunning gifts, from clutch bags to organic wine.
-The Green Tulip even sell environmentally friendly gifts for your pets!
+The Ethical Superstore sells stunning gifts, from clutch bags to organic wine.
+The Green Tulip even sells environmentally friendly gifts for your pets!

 If you’re stuck on gift ideas, an experience may be a better choice than traditional presents.
 Not only does this cut your packaging to zero, you’ll be giving a memory for life.